webmatze/hyperborder/README.md

   ...
 }
 ````
-then just restart your HyperTerm app or go to the menu 'Plugins / Update All Now'
+then just restart `Hyper` app or go to the menu 'Plugins / Update All Now'

 ## Configuration
 ### Set Border Colors And Width
 It is now possible to change the gradient colors and the border width.

-Just add the following to your `.hyperterm.js`:
+Just add the following to your `.hyper.js`:

 ```javascript
 module.exports = {